virt-pvm/linux/Documentation/arch/x86/x86_64/mm.rst

 Be very careful vs. KASLR when changing anything here.
 The KASLR address range must not overlap with anything except the KASAN shadow area, which is correct as KASAN disables KASLR.
+In the 5-level layout, the end of KASLR range is the top 128TG of the address space, which is in the middle of KASAN shadow area, rather than the start of the 'cpu_entry_area' in the 4-level layout.

 For both 4- and 5-level layouts, the STACKLEAK_POISON value in the last 2MB
 hole: ffffffffffff4111